 There was already a long queue when we arrived at the gate of the Prefecture just before 1:30 pm, as some people were already waiting in queue as early as half an hour before the opening time.
 However, we all didn't have to wait too long for the entire process that went smoothly.
 We thankfully received our residence permit in short time, and without any expectation, the residence permit is valid for 5 years from the date of issue.
 We thought it would be valid only for one year.
 Our residence permit is free of charge because my husband is European.
 I can also get involve in any kind of professions legally.

-All our four time experiences dealing with the different officers in the Prefecture were very nice, as all the people who work there - the guards, the front desk/ticket counter receptionists and the documentation verification and processing officers were all very friendly, patient and helpful, or even humorous, without the barrier or the sense of authoritarian superiority that exists in certain countries.
+All our four times experience dealing with the different officers in the Prefecture were very nice, as all the people who work there - the guards, the front desk/ticket counter receptionists and the documentation verification and processing officers were all very friendly, patient and helpful, or even humorous, without the barrier or the sense of authoritarian superiority that exists in certain countries.
 Such humanized governmental process makes everyone more relaxed, which makes everything easier for both parties, as there will be less unnecessary complication arise under such welcoming calmed and relaxed manner.

 After that, we headed back to the train station immediately to get the next available train to Geneva.
 We didn't have to waste much time.
 The next day we were in Porto for 5 nights and then Lisbon for 4 nights.
 It was a nice experience, where we walked a lot exploring the town without knowing much about Portugal, and without any planned ahead itinerary or things to see and do.

 We heard before about Portugal is the cheapest country in Europe, however, after visiting several random grocery store and supermarket in Porto and Lisbon to check out the prices of everyday grocery there, we found that it's not any cheaper than France, especially when the salary in Portugal is a lot lower than in France.
 It's not surprise that more and more people are getting unhappy and frustrated.